Rare, limited-edition, and out-of-print books

 house.jpg

-Under This Roof is a tribute to this historic, designated house in Stratford, Ontario, the McDonald-Creasy house at 77 Brunswick Street, now the home and studio of my brother, Gerard Brender à Brandis.
-Gerard – a well-known wood engraver and creator of limited-edition handmade books – is celebrating the house’s 150th anniversary in 2016 by creating a book about the little building’s history.
+Under This Roof is a tribute to this historic, designated house, the McDonald-Creasy house at 77 Brunswick Street in Stratford, Ontario.
+From 2005 to 2024 it was the home and studio of my brother, Gerard Brender à Brandis.
+Gerard – a well-known wood engraver and creator of limited-edition handmade books – celebrated the house’s 150th anniversary in 2016 by creating a book about the little building’s history.
 When he was planning the project, he asked me if I would like to write the narrative.
 I greatly enjoyed working with the archival materials and writing the text – it was a challenge to stay within the word limit.

 *